-Members of the media may request special permission to use a technology in a way or for a purpose otherwise prohibited by this policy.
+Members of the public may request special permission to use a technology in a way or for a purpose otherwise prohibited by this policy.
 In deciding whether to grant the request, the following will be considered:

-a) The nature of the interests being litigated, whether private or public;
+- a) The nature of the interests being litigated, whether private or public; - b) The public importance of the issues being litigated; - c) The nature of the proceeding, whether interlocutory or final hearing/trial; - d) The position of the parties and other justice system participants on the proposed use of this technology; - e) The form of the evidence to be presented; - f) If witnesses are to be called, their respective ages and vulnerabilities; - g) Whether witnesses would be deterred from appearing in other similar cases; - h) The potential to disrupt or interfere with the Court's own use of technology within the courtroom;

-- b) The public importance of the issues being litigated; - c) The nature of the proceeding, whether interlocutory or final hearing/trial; - d) The position of the parties and other justice system participants on the proposed use of this technology; - e) The form of the evidence to be presented; - f) If witnesses are to be called, their respective ages and vulnerabilities; - g) Whether witnesses would be deterred from appearing in other similar cases; - h) The potential to disrupt or interfere with the Court's own use of technology within the courtroom: - i) The potential to interfere with the administration of justice; - j) Any additional expense caused to the Court by the proposed use of this technology; - k) The intended purpose of the recording; - I) The impact, if any, that the use of technology has on the right of the litigants to a fair trial; and - m) Any other factors that the Court considers relevant.
+- i) The potential to interfere with the administration of justice; - j) Any additional expense caused to the Court by the proposed use of this technology; - k) The intended purpose of the recording; - I) The impact, if any, that the use of technology has on the right of the litigants to a fair trial.